ishaaq34/chipseq-tutorial-readthedocs/docs/06_duplicate_removal_qc.md

 **Goal:** We want to keep the "popular pages" (real biological signal) but throw away the "accidental machine copies" (PCR duplicates) so they don't trick us into thinking a random spot is important.

-> [!NOTE]
+!!! note "Two Tools, Same Goal"
-> **Two Tools, Same Goal:** This chapter covers two methods for duplicate removal. **Picard** (Section 3) offers fine-grained control with read groups and optical duplicate detection—ideal for complex multi-replicate studies. **Samtools** (Section 4) provides a simpler, single-pipeline approach—sufficient for most ChIP-seq analyses.
+    This chapter covers two methods for duplicate removal. **Picard** (Section 3) offers fine-grained control with read groups and optical duplicate detection—ideal for complex multi-replicate studies. **Samtools** (Section 4) provides a simpler, single-pipeline approach—sufficient for most ChIP-seq analyses.
 Choose the method that fits your workflow.

 ---